NixOS/nix.dev/source/tutorials/nix-language.md

 ## Named keyword arguments

-Also known as “@ syntax” or “‘at’ syntax”.
+Also known as “@ syntax” or “‘at’ syntax”:

     {a, b, ...}@args: a + b + args.c